GFargo/Bark/Readme.md

 # Bark

-An exploration into the Reactive Framework [Meteor.js](http://www.meteor.com).
+An exploration into creating real-time chat applications using the [Meteor](http://www.meteor.com) platform.

 ### Installation